Evobolics/DeveloperGuidelines/README.md

 ## Performing Conversions

 When converting data types, do not assume the input is of the type expected.
 Always use the `Try` version of the convert method and setup your code to handle unexpected input values with default values.

-## Volatile Keyword

-If you are writing new code targeting the .NET 2.0 runtime or greater, [do not use it](https://blogs.msdn.microsoft.com/ericlippert/2011/06/16/atomicity-volatility-and-immutability-are-different-part-three/).
-If you really feel that you need to, think again, read the above article, and if you still think you do, discuss it with the team first.
-There really is no need for it for the systems being built by developers.

 ## Cost of Change is More Important than Encapsulation